 Journey of the Senses

-THE Sankhal TANTIE is a traditional millet couscous originating from Senegal, a symbol of West African culinary heritage.
-Its artisanal production respects ancestral methods, offering a light, airy texture and an authentic taste of toasted cereals.
+The Sankhal TANTIE is a traditional millet couscous originating from Senegal, a symbol of West African culinary heritage.
+Its artisanal production respects ancestral methods, offering a light, airy texture and an authentic toasted cereal flavor.

-Much appreciated for family meals or festive dishes, Sankhal lends itself to many recipes, both savory and sweet, and conveys all the warmth and generosity of African cuisine.
+Highly appreciated for family meals or festive dishes, Sankhal lends itself to many recipes, savory or sweet, and conveys all the warmth and generosity of African cuisines.

-THE Sankhal TANTIE is made from selected pearl millet, carefully rolled and sieved to ensure uniform particle size.
+The Sankhal TANTIE is made from selected pearl millet, rolled and sifted carefully to ensure uniform granularity.

 -